rrybarczyk/stratum/docs/sv2-explaination.md

 # Summary
 Since its inception in late 2012, the Stratum V1 mining protocol has served a vital role in the Bitcoin mining ecosystem.
-However the mining landscape as changed extensively in the last decade and an major overhaul to the core mining protocol is well overdue.
+However the mining landscape as changed extensively in the last decade and a major overhaul to the core mining protocol is well overdue.
 Stratum V2 is positioned as the next iteration of Stratum V1, providing major upgrades from both an efficiency and decentralization standpoint.

 While the Stratum V2 protocol is a major upgrade, the working features of Stratum V1 are maintained wherever possible with the intention of easing a miner's potential growing pains when making the protocol switch.